CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Experiments and Discussion

 To provide a qualitative and intuitive illustration of CangLing-KnowFlow's practical advantages, we present a case study based on a representative RS task, as depicted in Figure \ref{fig:task_support}.
 The task involves building change detection and requires a multi-step workflow, including critical data preprocessing to ensure the accuracy of the final analysis.
 The divergent approaches taken by different agent frameworks are highly illustrative.

-\begin{itemize} \item \textbf{ReAct:} The ReAct agent, operating on a step-by-step, reactive basis, exhibits a critical form of ``planning myopia.''
+We can first observe that the ReAct agent, operating on a step-by-step, reactive basis, exhibits a critical form of ``planning shortsighted''.
 Lacking a holistic understanding of the entire scientific workflow, it overlooks a crucial preprocessing step (Step 3 in the correct workflow).
 It proceeds directly to the core analysis, feeding improperly prepared data into the model.
 This fundamental process error inevitably leads to a scientifically unsound and incorrect final result.

-\item \textbf{Reflexion:} The Reflexion agent demonstrates a marginal improvement.
+As for the Reflexion agent, it demonstrates a marginal improvement.
 It successfully executes its initial, flawed plan and, upon observing a poor or nonsensical output, correctly identifies that a failure has occurred.
 However, its ``reflection'' is superficial.
-It attempts to correct the issue by altering local parameters or retrying the failed step, but it is incapable of diagnosing the root cause---a missing, fundamental step in the workflow itself.
+It attempts to correct the issue by altering local parameters or retrying the failed step, but it is incapable of diagnosing the root cause, which is a missing and fundamental step in the workflow itself.
 It is trapped within the confines of its flawed initial plan, unable to perform the necessary global restructuring.

-\item \textbf{CangLing-KnowFlow:} By contrast, the KnowFlow agent succeeds by design.
-At the outset of the task, it queries its PKB and retrieves an expert-validated workflow template for this type of analysis.
+By contrast, our CangLing-KnowFlow agent succeeds by its elaborate design.
+When a task begins, it queries its PKB and retrieves an expert-validated workflow template for this type of analysis.
 This template explicitly includes the mandatory preprocessing step.
-By adhering to this structured, scientifically vetted plan, CangLing-KnowFlow ensures that every action is performed in the correct sequence with the correct dependencies, guaranteeing the integrity of the process and the accuracy of the final result. \end{itemize}
+By adhering to this structured, scientifically vetted plan, CangLing-KnowFlow ensures that every action is performed in the correct sequence with the correct dependencies, guaranteeing the integrity of the process and the accuracy of the final result.

-This case study vividly demonstrates how CangLing-KnowFlow's knowledge-and-flow-fused architecture directly remedies the core weaknesses of less structured agentic paradigms.
-It replaces reactive, error-prone improvisation with proactive, reliable, and grounded execution, a capability that is indispensable for high-stakes, domain-specific applications.
+This case study clearly demonstrates how CangLing-KnowFlow, by integrating knowledge with workflow control, effectively overcomes the limitations inherent in less structured agent frameworks.